About Biloxi, Mississippi

 Ohr-O’Keefe Museum of Art: Located on Beach Blvd, this museum was specifically built to pay tribute to the work of George E. Ohr, a self-proclaimed ‘Mad Potter of Biloxi.’
 It is also dedicated to Annette O’Keefe, who was instrumental in raising funds for the completion of the museum’s construction.

 Aboard the Sailfish: This is a unique and interesting cruise that will take visitors through a journey to know everything about shrimp fishing.
-Visitors will learn about what makes the shrimp net spread out and operate efficiently.
+Upon leaving the harbor, visitors will learn about what makes the shrimp net spread out and operate efficiently.
 Other than shrimp, you will also be able to catch oyster fish, blue crabs, stingray, flounder and puffer fish among other species of local marine life.

 Luxury Lodging in Biloxi